philcrump/groundstation-tracking-scheduler/README.md

 ### Database Setup

+Scripts in *sql/*

 **init_database.sql**
- * *Example* database setup script - please modify before use.
+ * _Example_ database setup script - please modify before use.

 **example_spacecraft.sql**
  * Populates the Spacecraft table with initial data for ISS & AO-73

 ## Example Client

-The 'example_client' folder contains an example database client application that, using computed schedule data, can be used as a realtime input for an AZ/EL Tracking System.
+The *example_client/* folder contains an example database client application that, using computed schedule data, can be used as a realtime input for an AZ/EL Tracking System.

 ### Compile